matteoyoung12/democasino2/README.md

-# Firebase Studio
+# CyberStrike

-This is a NextJS starter in Firebase Studio.
+This is a NextJS started

-To get started, take a look at src/app/page.tsx.